Carleslc/AudioToText/examples/spanish-to-english-deepl/README.md

 [04:32.200 --> 04:36.560] if we speak to it in Spanish, English, Korean, whatever.
 [04:36.560 --> 04:38.240] But that's not all.
 [04:38.240 --> 04:43.720] And Whisper, as well as being a multilingual system, is also a multitasking system.
-[04:43.720 --> 04:47.520] This is a trend that, as we saw in the video about Gato, is becoming more and more frequent in the world of deep
+[04:43.720 --> 04:47.520] This is a trend that, as we saw in the video on Gato, is becoming more and more frequent in the world of deep
 [04:47.520 --> 04:49.760] learning.
-[04:49.760 --> 04:54.680] Do not train artificial intelligence for a single task, but train it for several different [04:54.680 --> 04:59.560] thus making its learning much more solid and robust.
+[04:49.760 --> 04:54.680] Not to train artificial intelligence for a single task, but to train it for several different [04:54.680 --> 04:59.560] thus making its learning much more solid and robust.
 [04:59.560 --> 05:04.560] As we have seen, Whisper can take audio in English and transcribe it into English, or [05:04.560 --> 05:06.960] audio in Korean and transcribe it into Korean.